 Imagine a 120-seat restaurant: a large main dining hall, four private rooms, an outdoor terrace, a bar area and back-of-house spaces.
 Each of these areas has its own requirements for volume, music genre and schedule.
 A waiter shouldn't have to run to the server rack to lower the volume in the VIP room.
 The floor manager wants to switch the entire restaurant from "business lunch" to "evening cocktail" mode with a single tap.
-And the owner wants control from their iPhone — even from another city.
+And the owner wants control from their iPhone, iPad or laptop — even from another city.

 Why zoning is a necessity, not a luxury